SpectraMatch/spectramatch-legal/privacy-policy.md

 Privacy Policy for SpectraMatch
 Effective date: 10/31/2025

-SpectraMatch (“the App”) is developed and maintained by John Anselmo (“the Developer”).
+SpectraMatch (“the App”) is developed and maintained by SpectraMatch.
 This Privacy Policy explains how the App handles information and user data.

 1. Information Collection and Use